The Day After Tomorrow: Political and scientific criticism

-Emmerich did not deny that his casting of a weak president and the resemblance of vice president Kenneth Welsh to Dick Cheney were intended to criticize the climate change policy of the George W. Bush administration.
+Emmerich did not deny that his casting of a weak president and the resemblance of Kenneth Welsh to Vice President Dick Cheney were intended to criticize the climate change policy of the George W. Bush administration.
 Responding to claims of insensitivity in his inclusion of scenes of a devastated New York City less than three years after the September 11 attacks, Emmerich said that it was necessary to showcase the increased unity of people in the face of disaster because of the attacks.

 Some scientists criticized the film's scientific aspects.
 Paleoclimatologist and professor of earth and planetary science at Harvard University Daniel P. Schrag said, "On the one hand, I'm glad that there's a big-budget movie about something as critical as climate change.
 On the other, I'm concerned that people will see these over-the-top effects and think the whole thing is a joke ...
 We are indeed experimenting with the Earth in a way that hasn't been done for millions of years.
 But you're not going to see another ice age – at least not like that."
 J. Marshall Shepherd, a research meteorologist at the NASA Goddard Space Flight Center, expressed a similar sentiment: "I'm heartened that there's a movie addressing real climate issues.
 But as for the science of the movie, I'd give it a D minus or an F. And I'd be concerned if the movie was made to advance a political agenda."
 According to University of Victoria climatologist Andrew Weaver, "It's The Towering Inferno of climate science movies, but I'm not losing any sleep over a new ice age, because it's impossible."